AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar.md

 ## Consistency Model
 To maintain the consistency of changes to ACLs, Zanzibar must respect the order in which users modify the ACLs and object contents to avoid unexpected sharing of the data.
 The task here is to prevent the "new enemy" problem which can arise when the order in the permissions are read are is not aligned with in the order of chanegs in the permission.
-[Read more about the new enemy problem here - https://authzed.com/blog/new-enemies]
+[Read more about the new enemy problem in the [Authzed Blog](https://authzed.com/blog/new-enemies)]

 Preventing the “new enemy” problem requires Zanzibar to understand and respect the causal ordering between ACL or content updates, including updates on different ACLs or objects and those coordinated via channels invisible to Zanzibar.
 Hence Zanzibar must provide two key consistency properties: external consistency and snapshot reads with bounded staleness.